How to Become a Speech Therapist in Texas

 Featured Programs:

-The Texas Speech-Language Hearing Association (TSHA) recognizes the profession’s need for support as it experiences this period of rapid growth and therefore serves as a leader in advocacy, scientific study, continuing education, and the promotion of public awareness.
-The TSHA also created the Texas Speech-Language-hearing Foundation, a charitable foundation that supports the SLP field and the dedicated professionals that work in it through student scholarships, clinical research, and professional advocacy.
+The Texas Speech-Language Hearing Association (TSHA) recognizes just how much the profession needs support as it goes through this period of rapid growth.
+And TSHA steps up to provide it, serving as a leader in advocacy, scientific study, continuing education, and the promotion of public awareness.
+The TSHA also created the Texas Speech-Language-hearing Foundation, a charitable fund that supports the SLP field and the dedicated professionals that work in it through student scholarships, clinical research, and professional advocacy.

 To become a speech therapist in Texas, you must meet the qualifications for SLP licensure set by the Board of Examiners for Speech-Language Pathology and Audiology.
 The process involves earning a master’s degree in speech-language pathology, completing a clinical fellowship, and passing a national SLP exam.